 Bobbi Newman, aka, Librarian by Day, is a blogger, a Tweeter, and an international speaker.
 Bobbi is currently pursing a master of arts in political communications with a minor in mass communications.
 She is also an ALA Councilor-at-Large and a serves on the advisory board for the Pew Internet & American Life research on Libraries in the Digital Age.

 She shares her passions by speaking and providing instruction workshops locally, nationally, and internationally.

-Bobbi’s past professional involvements include serving on the ALA Office of Information Technology Policy (OITP) advisory committee, the ALA OITP Digital Literacy Task Force, and chairing the ALA LITA Transliteracy Interest Group.
+Bobbi’s past professional involvements include serving on the ALA Office of Information Technology Policy (OITP) advisory committee, the ALA OITP Digital Literacy Task Force, and chairing the ALA Library Information Technology Assocation (LITA) Transliteracy Interest Group.

 Her noteworthy projects and accomplishments include founding and coordinating the semi-annual Library Day in the Life Project.
 Bobbi co-founded and launched the award winning, This Is What a Librarian Looks like in February of 2012.
 Bobbi co-founded and wrote for the award winning Libraries and Transliteracy Project.

-Bobbi has a Masters in Information Resources and Library Science from the University of Arizona and is currently pursuing a Masters in Political Science with a minor in mass communication and a certification of public administration.
+Bobbi has a masters of arts in Information Resources and Library Science from the University of Arizona and is currently pursuing a Masters in political science with a minor in mass communication and a certification of public administration.

 Speaking, Consulting and Training

-I am available (and happy!) to speak on a variety of library and technology related topics.
+I am available, and delighted, to speak on a variety of library, technology, and innovation related topics.
 You can see a list of past presentations and training on the presentations page.

 If you are interested in a topic not listed there please ask.
-If I am unable to speak on it I keep a list of speakers and trainers so I can refer you to someone who can.
+If I am unable to speak on it I keep a list of speakers and trainers so I may refer you to someone who can meet your needs.

 You can see speaking recommendations on my LinkedIn profile.